https://www.chefspencil.com

 5. Ful wa Tameez

-Fava beans are cooked here with cloves of garlic, onion, tomatoes, and spices and are then served with tameez (thick, flatbread).
+Fava beans are cooked here with cloves of garlic, onion, tomatoes, and spices and are then served with Tameez (thick, flatbread).
 The dish comes served with a generous drizzle of olive oil and fresh herbs.

 6. Shawarma

 It should come as no surprise that one of the most popular foods available in Saudi Arabia is shawarma.
-Found almost everywhere you go, shawarma is a staple Arab dish that consists of meat cut into thin slices, layered on top of each other in a huge cone-like shape, and slow-roasted on a spit.
+Found almost everywhere you go, shawarma is a staple Arabic dish that consists of meat cut into thin slices, layered on top of each other in a huge cone-like shape, and slow-roasted on a spit.

 The meat is then stuffed in khubz (Arabic bread), topped with pickles, french fries, and tahini sauce, rolled into a sandwich, and served.
 While chicken shawarmas are the most common throughout the Kingdom, you’re just as likely to find beef or lamb shawarmas in most restaurants.